Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

 # Adding the input and state payloads to the messages:
 The PayLoad.cs file contains InputMessage and StateMessage classes.
 These are used to compile all the inputs and states of all prediction objects into one class.
-In order for the program to add our inputs and states, we must add a list to contain our payloads.
+For the program to add our inputs and states, we must add a list containing our payloads.
 For Example

 ```cs
 public class InputMessage: EventArgs {